Car-edible Witness

 Let's say Nicole, what's your guess?

-Well, I was going to guess a mountain goat song, but that doesn't
+Well, I was going to guess a mountain goat song, but that doesn't.

-always a good guess.
+Always a good guess.
+Yeah,

 always rhyme, but

 yeah, so I guess that's my guess, even though I know it's definitely not that.
+There need to be more condiment-based mountain goat songs, though, I think.

 Yeah,